ykxvqze/bash_projects/README.md

 ### Linecutter tool

-<a class="external reference" href="https://github.com/ykxvqze/bash_projects/blob/master/linecutter.sh">linecutter.sh</a>: Insert line breaks in a text file at a limit of 72 characters without breaking any word.
+<a class="external reference" href="https://github.com/ykxvqze/bash_projects/blob/master/linecutter.sh">linecutter.sh</a>: insert line breaks in a text file at a limit of 72 characters without breaking any word.

 ### Scrape image files from xkcd site